-We carried out a research towards the future of sustainable hydrogen together with ECN part of TNO, Energy Valley (now Composite Analytica) Energy Expo and Composite Agency, by asking two questions:
+In 2016-2017, together with ECN part of TNO, Energy Valley, Energy Expo and Composite Agency, HYGRO examined the future of green hydrogen, really by asking two questions:

-The further offshore, the higher the costs of grid connections for the wind farms.
-The connection capacity is used for approximately 50%.
-At full use (strong winds) the electricity price is low, due to oversupply.
-It seems plausible that the costs of the electrolysis and the hydrogen transport are lower than an electricity grid connection.
-The extra advantage is the possible buffering and the higher value per MWh if the hydrogen gas is applied in the mobility sector.
+The further offshore, the higher the grid connection costs of wind farms.
+On average, the connection capacity is used for 50%.
+In case of full exploitation (strong wind), the price for electricity is low due to excess supply.
+It seems plausible that the costs of electrolysis and hydrogen transport are lower than those of an electrical grid connection.
+Added advantages are the possibility of buffering and the higher value per MWh if the hydrogen gas is used in the mobility sector.

-The aim of the project is the search and optimisation of an integrated and standardised solution for transport and distribution to lower the cost price per kilo hydrogen of the wind turbine to the various end users.
-In the end hydrogen needs to be supplied to different types of end users and the key question is with what rules & regulations need to be complied with.
-The lower the cost price of the transport & distribution of the hydrogen from wind to end-user, the sooner the hydrogen market will flourish.
+Objective of the study was to find and optimise an integrated and standardised solution for transport and distribution in order to make the cost price per kilo hydrogen from wind turbines to different end users as low as possible.
+Hydrogen can eventually be supplied to different types of users, and the core question therefore is which laws and regulations must be complied with.
+The lower the cost price for the transport and distribution of hydrogen from wind to the end user, the quicker the hydrogen market will achieve momentum.

-For the end user the biggest part of the cost price of hydrogen is in the transport and distribution, “production to tank”.
-The type of tank, performance weight hydrogen/weight tank, pressure, temperature and regulations for hydrogen, play a key role to determine that cost price.
-Hydrogen changes several times of tank, pressure and temperature in the current chain.
-By integrating and standardising the various parts in the chain, the cost price in that part of the chain, could be easily lowered.
+A large part of the cost price of hydrogen for the end user lies in transport and distribution, “from production to tank”.
+Type of tank, performance weight hydrogen/weight tank, pressure, temperature and regulations for hydrogen play an important role in that cost price.
+In the current chain, hydrogen changes a few times in relation to tank, pressure and temperature.
+By integrating and standardising the different sections of this chain, it should be possible to lower the cost price for this part of the chain.

 Please enter your e-mail address below and receive a copy of the "Wind-to-Hydrogen (W2H2) - TKI systeem-integratiestudie" directly.